WinstonMarvel/winstonmarvel.github.io/web/posts/Faitfhul - The Character of God.md

   If we are faithless, he remains faithful— for he cannot deny himself.

 ### Verses to meditate upon

 Duet 7:9 Know therefore that the LORD your God is God, the faithful God who keeps covenant and steadfast love with those who love him and keep his commandments, to a thousand generations,

 Ex 20:6 But showing steadfast love to thousands of those who love me and keep my commandments.

+Num 23:19  God is not man, that he should lie, or a son of man, that he should change his mind.
+Has he said, and will he not do it?
+Or has he spoken, and will he not fulfill it?

+Psa 31:3  For you are my rock and my fortress; and for your name's sake you lead me and guide me;

+Psa 31:5  Into your hand I commit my spirit; you have redeemed me, O LORD, faithful God.  -> HIs name is El Emet (God of faithfulness/truth)

 ### Our action items

 Proverbs 3:3-4

 Let not steadfast love and faithfulness forsake you; bind them around your neck; write them on the tablet of your heart.
 So you will find favor and good success in the sight of God and man.